NStrijbosch/hub-module-notes/docs/hub2hub.md

 ### Step 4:

-Run the project by pressing the play button and wait untill the hub is powered down. (if you use a USB cable to connect the hub the hub will probably restart automatically)
+Run the project by pressing the play button and wait untill the hub is powered down. (if you use a USB cable to connect the hub, the hub will probably restart automatically)

 ![play](../figures/run.PNG)